 Sen. Jeff Flake, R-Ariz., said he supports providing flexibility, but admits the politics are awkward for Obama.
 “Because then he’s the one having to make the cuts,” Flake said.
 “He’d rather blame Congress.”

-This article appears in the Feb.
-27, 2013, edition of National Journal Daily as Dodging Blame Is Name of Game as Sequester Nears.
+This article appears in the February 27, 2013 edition of NJ Daily as Dodging Blame Is Name of Game as Sequester Nears.